Mjvolk3/torchcell/notes/user.Mjvolk3.torchcell.tasks.md

 - [x] Inspect all `SmfCostanzo2016`, test that it can be put into database with no errors → [[Useful Commands for Checking Source Code Update|dendron://torchcell/database.docker#useful-commands-for-checking-source-code-update]] Appears to work well. → `cat import.report` is empty.
 - [x] Inspect all `DmfCostanzo2016_1e5`, test that it can be put into database with no errors. → `cat import.report` is empty.
 - [x] Inspect all `SmfKuzmin2018`, test that it can be put into database with no errors → `cat import.report` is empty → [[Running Docker Interactive Will Merge Stdout and Return Value|dendron://torchcell/torchcell.datasets.scerevisiae.kuzmin2018#running-docker-interactive-will-merge-stdout-and-return-value]]
-- [ ] Inspect all `SmfKuzmin2018`, test that it can be put into database with no errors
+- [x] Inspect all `DmfKuzmin2018`, test that it can be put into database with no errors → Took an 1 hr 40 min to complete for 400,000 experiments. → `cat import.report` is empty
-- [ ] Inspect all `SmfKuzmin2018`, test that it can be put into database with no errors
+- [ ] Inspect all `TmfKuzmin2018`, test that it can be put into database with no errors

 - [ ] Looks like I accidentally deleted the `data/scerevisiae` dir.
 Should be on delta.

 ## 2024.02.17